 With your goals defined, activities planned, and agenda set, it’s time to run the product development workshop!
 Remember, the more time you spend planning and preparing for the workshop, the easier and more productive this part will be.
 Here are some helpful ideas, questions to ask, and best practices to keep the workshop running smoothly.

-Structure questions around the reason for your product, and even your company, to exist.
+Structure questions around the reason for your product and even your company to exist.
 What benefits does the product provide for the company?
 What do you want to improve?
-Define metrics and KPI’s, and ask how to measure success over different time periods.
+Define metrics and KPIs and ask how to measure success over different time periods.

 - Collect & digitize materials, finalize the design plan, and distribute draft documents.